rzalibul/web-programming-coursework1/README.md

 - fix IE bug where text on links goes out of the scope of buttons
 - add alt attribute values to images (required for HTML5 validation!)
 - correct the Google Maps embedding (part of contact-specific requirement)
+- fix gallery slidebar to prevent from starting an animation when one is already going on